NachoAG76/edaviz/docs/README.md

 df = eda.get_titanic_df()  # sample pandas dataframe
 eda.overview(df)
 ```
-> Info: currently, edaviz only works within Jupyter Notebook or Jupyter Lab.
-You cannot use it on other platforms, e.g. via the command line or in PyCharm etc
+> Info: edaviz only works within Jupyter Notebook or Jupyter Lab.
+Currently, you cannot use it on other platforms, e.g. via the command line or in PyCharm etc

 # API